-The following technical standards describe the non-academic qualifications required in addition to academic performance that the college considers essential for admission to, and continuance in, the Doctor of Veterinary Medicine (DVM) program.
-A candidate for the DVM degree must possess the knowledge, skills and abilities required to provide safe veterinary medical care.
+The mission of the Arnold & Marie Schwartz College of Pharmacy and Health Sciences is to prepare students to enter the practice of pharmacy.
+The following technical standards describe the non-academic qualifications required in addition to academic performance that the college considers essential for admission to, and continuance in, the Doctor of Pharmacy (Pharm.D.) program.
+A candidate for the Pharm.D. degree must possess the skills and abilities of the types listed below.
+The standards are in place to ensure your success in the program but also to protect the safety of the patients you will manage.
 Depending on the circumstances, reasonable accommodations for disabilities may be possible and made available, however candidates and continuing students are ultimately responsible for performing in a reasonably independent manner.

 Observational – Through the use of visual, auditory, and somatic senses, students must be able to observe lectures, demonstrations, and experiments, read information from a computer screen, and observe a patient at a distance and close-at-hand to accurately assess a patient’s physical condition, obtain a patient history, and perform physical assessments.

-Communications– Students should be able to speak, hear, and observe patients in order to elicit information and perceive nonverbal communication such as facial expressions, affects, and body language.
-Communication skills include the appropriate use of spoken and written English and the ability to communicate effectively and sensitively in both oral and written form.
+Communications – Students should be able to speak, hear, and observe patients in order to elicit information and perceive nonverbal communication such as facial expressions, affects, and body language.
+Communication skills include the appropriate use of spoken and written English.

 Behavioral and Social Attributes – Students should demonstrate maturity, integrity, compassion and respect for others.
-The student must possess the emotional and mental health required for full use of their intellectual abilities and must be able to tolerate and work effectively under mentally and emotionally challenging situations.
+The student must possess the emotional and mental health required for full use of their intellectual abilities.

 Intellectual, Conceptual, Integrative and Quantitative Ability – Students must have effective and efficient learning skills to master an entry-level doctorate program.
-They must be able to learn through a variety of teaching methods ( e.g. classroom instruction, small group activities, individual study, experiential activities, and self-learning).
-Students must be able to read, comprehend, analyze, and interpret data in order to problem-solve and respond to information related to medical situations in an organized manner.
-Intellectual abilities must be sufficient enough to analyze and synthesize information from a large variety of sources in a timely manner.
+They must be able to learn through a variety of teaching methods ( e.g. classroom instruction, small group activities, individual study, experiential activities, and self-learning.
+Students must be able to read, comprehend, analyze, and interpret data in order to respond to information related to medical situations in an organized manner.
+Intellectual abilities must be sufficient enough to analyze and synthesize information from a large variety of sources.